mickael9/factoirc/README.rst

 Using `stdin` method
 ~~~~~~~~~~~~~~~~~~~~

-Unless you're running your Factorio server on a Linux machine using `systemd`, this is the method you'll use..
+Unless you're running your Factorio server on a Linux machine using `systemd`, this is the method you'll use.

 You will need to connect the factorio server output to the FactoIRC bot.